-You may be offered abemaciclib as part of a clinical trial.
+You may be offered abemaciclib if your cancer has:

-Abemaciclib is not currently given for primary (early) breast cancer.
-However, clinical trials are looking at whether it may be useful.
+Abemaciclib is not currently given for early (primary) breast cancer, though clinical trials are looking at whether this may be useful.

 Abemaciclib is taken twice a day, and the aromatase inhibitor is taken once a day.